Home

 • Support for Affected Sectors: Government schemes helped sectors negatively affected by restrictions.

-• Long-Term Impact: The pandemic shifted attitudes toward flexible work, with many now favoring hybrid models.
+• Long-Term Impact: The pandemic shifted attitudes towards flexible work, with many now favoring hybrid models.

 Government Support and Incentives